 Pool Program

-The Cecil County Health Department’s Environmental Health Services Division regulates public swimming pools and spas through implementation of COMAR 10.17.01.
+The Cecil County Health Department’s Environmental Health Services Division regulates public swimming pools and spas by implementing COMAR 10.17.01.
 The purpose of the regulation is to establish minimum standards for operation in order to protect the public’s health and safety.
-This is accomplished through pre-opening and operational inspections on all facilities.
-The pre-opening inspections are conducted prior to opening the facility to the public.
+This is accomplished through pre-opening and operational inspections of all facilities.
+The pre-opening inspections are conducted before opening the facility to the public.
 These inspections mainly look at the pool equipment and verify its operability for the upcoming season.
-Operational inspections are conducted during the season to ensure the operating standards are maintained.
-These standards include verifying that the chemical makeup of the water is satisfactory as well as the facility’s recirculation and sanitizing equipment are functioning.
+Operational inspections are conducted during the season to maintain operating standards.
+These standards include verifying that the chemical makeup of the water is satisfactory, as well as the facility’s recirculation and sanitizing equipment is functioning.
 Inspections are conducted every quarter for year-round pools and every month for seasonal pools.

 Public pools and spas are divided into three categories, which include recreational, semi-public, and limited public use.
-Recreational facilities are those that are open to the general public for a fee, possess water recreational equipment such as diving boards and slides, or are part of a housing complex which has more than ten units.
-Semi-public facilities are those that are not open to the general public and are associated with the housing complex of ten or fewer units.
+Recreational facilities are open to the general public for a fee, possess water recreational equipment such as diving boards and slides, or are part of a housing complex with more than ten units.
+Semi-public facilities are those that are not open to the general public and are associated with a housing complex of ten or fewer units.
 The limited public use facilities are those that are private pools that belong to family day care facilities.

 Licensing

-Public swimming pools and spas in Cecil County are licensed by the Cecil County Health Department.
-New construction of a public swimming pool or spa and alterations to existing public swimming pools and spas in Cecil County require a permit from the Maryland Department of Health’s Center for Healthy Homes and Community Services.
+The Cecil County Health Department licenses public swimming pools and spas in Cecil County.
+New construction of a public swimming pool or spa and alterations to existing public swimming pools and spas in Cecil County requires a permit from the Maryland Department of Health’s Center for Healthy Homes and Community Services.

 Certified Pool and Spa Operators and Lifeguards